-What does it mean to have a salvage title or a rebuilt title?
+What are the differences between a salvage title and a rebuilt title?

 How does a car get a salvage or rebuilt title?

-If a vehicle incurs extensive damage with repairs totaling between 70-90% of the car’s value, then the insurance company will deem the car as a total loss.
-Once that determination has been made by the auto insurer, a state motor vehicle agency typically changes the car’s title from clean to either salvage or junk.
+If a vehicle incurs extensive damage with repairs totaling between 70%-90% of the car’s value, then the insurance company may deem the car as a total loss.
+Once that determination has been made, a state motor vehicle agency changes the car’s title from clean to either salvage or junk.
 After being presented with a salvage title, you cannot drive, sell or register the vehicle until it has been repaired.

 At this point, the salvage vehicle is typically sold by the insurer to a third party interested in repairing the vehicle or breaking it down for parts.
-If the vehicle is repaired, it will need to pass safety requirements before being given a rebuilt title by the motor vehicle agency.
-By giving the repaired vehicle a rebuilt title, this tells the buyer more about the car’s history.
+If the vehicle is repaired, it will need to pass safety requirements before being given a rebuilt title by the state’s motor vehicle agency.
+By giving the repaired vehicle a rebuilt title, this provides the buyer more information about its history.

 Getting insurance with a salvage or rebuilt title

-After the necessary repairs are made and upon being updated to a rebuilt title status, some insurers will offer liability coverage.
-However, most insurance carriers will not extend full coverage for salvage rebuilt cars because it’s challenging to assess all of the pre-existing damage the vehicle has incurred.
-Collision and comprehensive coverage are unlikely to be offered with this type of title.
+Even after the necessary repairs are made, some insurers may only offer liability coverage.
+Many insurance carriers will not extend full coverage for salvage rebuilt vehicle because it is challenging to assess all of the pre-existing damage the vehicle has incurred.
+Collision and comprehensive coverage, which are both optional on standard auto policies, are unlikely to be offered with this type of title.

-Since a rebuilt title signifies that the vehicle is no longer in its pristine, undamaged state, you can expect a lower insurance payout in the event of an accident or incident.
+Since a rebuilt title signifies that the vehicle is no longer in its pristine, undamaged state, its value is much lower.
 Furthermore, because there may be undisclosed or unseen damage in a rebuilt vehicle, insurance companies will also view this type of title as being more likely to pose a risk on the road.

 What are some advantages and disadvantages of having a salvage or rebuilt title?

-Purchasing a previously-damaged car can be a risky move, but if you know what you’re doing, it could also be a smart move.
-One advantage of cars with a salvage or rebuilt title is that they generally cost much less than vehicles with clean titles.
-In fact, salvage or rebuilt vehicles generally cost 20-40% less than the same type of vehicle with a clean title, according to Kelley Blue Book.
+Purchasing a previously damaged vehicle can be a risky move, but if you know what you’re doing, it could also be a smart move.
+One advantage of vehicles with a salvage or rebuilt title is that they generally cost much less than those with clean titles.
+In fact, salvage or rebuilt vehicles generally cost 20%-40% less than the same type of vehicle with a clean title, according to Kelley Blue Book.

-On the other hand, purchasing a car with a rebuilt title can lead to more costs in the long-term if the repairs made were not up to par.
-When you purchase a salvage rebuilt vehicle, you’re accepting that extensive damage has occurred to the vehicle.
-In some cases, there may still be undisclosed or unseen damages that could arise again.
+On the other hand, purchasing a car with a rebuilt title can lead to more costs in the long-term if the repairs previously made were not up to par.
+When you purchase a salvage rebuilt vehicle, you are accepting that extensive damage has occurred to the vehicle.
+In some cases, there may still be undisclosed or unseen damages that could arise at a later date.

-Likewise, even if the vehicle has been fully repaired, you may have trouble finding insurance for the car.
-In many cases, those carriers who do insure cars with a rebuilt title will charge the same premium as a similar car with a clean title, even if your vehicle is worth much less.
+Likewise, even if the vehicle has been fully repaired, you may have trouble finding insurance coverage for the car.
+In many cases, those carriers who insure vehicles with a rebuilt title may charge the same premium as a similar vehicle with a clean title, even if your vehicle is worth much less.

 Frequently asked questions